hyperledger/fabric-sdk-node/docs/tutorials/channel-events.md

 ```

 ### Chaincode event listener
-When there is a need to monitor for events that will be posted from within your chaincode, use a chaincode event listener.
-The fabric client Node.js will be notified when a new block is committed to the ledger on the fabric peer.
-The fabric client Node.js will then check for registered chaincode patterns within the chaincode events of the block.
-If a chaincode event is found then the callback will be notified with the chaincode event object and the block number.
+When there is a need to monitor for events that will be posted from within your
+chaincode, use a chaincode event listener.
+The fabric client Node.js will be
+notified when a new block is committed to the ledger on the fabric peer.
+The fabric client Node.js will then check for registered chaincode patterns
+within the chaincode event's name field.
+The registration of the listener includes
+a regular expression to be used in the check against a chaincode event name.
+If a chaincode event name is found to match the listener's regular expression then
+the listener's callback will be notified with the chaincode event object, the
+block number, transaction id, and transaction status.

-The following example will show registering a chaincode event listener within a javascript promise and building another promise for sending the transaction to the orderer.
-Both promises will be executed together so that the results will be received for both actions together.
-If a chaincode event listener is needed for long term monitoring,  follow the block listener example above.
+The following example demonstrates registering a chaincode event listener within a
+javascript promise and building another promise for sending the transaction to
+the orderer.
+Both promises will be executed together so that the results will
+be received for both actions together.
+If a chaincode event listener is needed
+for long term monitoring,  follow the block listener example above.

 ```
 let tx_object = client.newTransactionID();